Geometric quantization for proper moment maps: the Vergne conjecture: Introduction

 \section{Introduction}

-The famous geometric quantization conjecture of Guillemin and Sternberg \cite{GuSt82} states that for a compact pre-quantizable symplectic manifold admitting a Hamiltonian action of a compact Lie group, the principle of ``quantization commutes with reduction'' holds.
-This conjecture was first proved independently by Meinrenken \cite{Mein95} and Vergne \cite{Ve96} for the case where the Lie group is abelian, and then by Meinrenken \cite{Mein98} in the general case.
-The singular reduction case was proved by Meinrenken-Sjamaar in \cite{MS99}.
-There are also an analytic approach to the original conjecture developed by Tian and Zhang \cite{TZ98} as well as a proof developed by Paradan \cite{Par01} by making use of the theory of transversally elliptic operators, see also \cite{Ve02} for an excellent survey.

-It is natural to consider the generalizations of the above results to actions on non-compact spaces.
-One of the aspects of this issue has been considered by Weitsman in \cite{W01}, where the properness of the associated moment map is assumed.
-In her ICM2006 Plenary lecture \cite{Ve07}, Vergne made a quantization conjecture (under the assumption that the zero point set of the vector field generated by the moment map is compact), which generalizes the original Guillemin-Sternberg conjecture to this non-compact setting.
-A special case of this conjecture had indeed been verified already by Paradan in \cite{Par03} where he proved a quantization formula valid for the case where a maximal compact subgroup of a non-compact real semi-simple Lie group acts on the co-adjoint orbits of the real semi-simple Lie group itself.

-The purpose of this paper is to establish a general quantization formula in this framework of a compact group acting on a non-compact space with proper moment map.
-As we will see, our result could be viewed as an extended version of the conjecture of Vergne, in the sense that we do not make any extra assumptions beside the properness of the moment map.
+The purpose of this paper is to establish a geometric quantization formula for a Hamiltonian action of a compact Lie group acting on a noncompact symplectic manifold with proper moment map.
+Our results provide a solution to a conjecture of Mich\`ele Vergne in her ICM 2006 plenary lecture \cite{Ve07}.

-To be more precise, let $(M,\omega)$ be a non-compact symplectic manifold with symplectic form $\omega$.
-We assume that $(M,\omega)$ is prequantizable, that is, there exists a complex line bundle $L$ (called a prequantized line bundle) carrying a Hermitian metric $h^L$ and a Hermitian connection $\nabla^L$ such that
+Let $(M,\omega)$ be a symplectic manifold with symplectic form $\omega$, and $\dim M=n$.
+We assume that $(M,\omega)$ is prequantizable, that is, there exists a complex line bundle $L$ (called a prequantum line bundle) carrying a Hermitian metric $h^L$ and a Hermitian connection $\nabla^L$ such that the associated curvature $R^L=\left(\nabla^L\right)^2$ verifies